Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Profiling Passengers Based on SCD

+To solve this problem, we propose a new distance metric between two SCD transaction record vectors, defined as \textbf{Transaction Distance} (TD), to measure the difference between two transit passengers' travel patterns.
+Since most passengers normally do not take transit very frequent, most of the elements in a travel record vector are zeros.
+In this case, the non-zero values in the travel record vector greatly impact the difference between different vectors.
+We define the TD between the two vectors, \textbf{\emph{u}} and \textbf{\emph{v}}, by considering both the time difference and the frequency difference.
+Thus, the proposed TD consists of two parts, the riding time interval ($T_{i}$) and the absolute riding frequency difference ($A_{i}$), for each element $i$.

-Here, \emph{k}, ranging from 0 to 3, is a parameter to balance the weights of \emph{T} and \emph{A}, as we tested.
-Figure \ref{figure:distance} shows an example of computing the transaction distance. $T_{j} = min\{T_{j}^{P}, T_{j}^{N}\}$ equals 1 and $T_{l} = 0$.
-If a non-zero component in one vector cannot find a previous or next non-zero component in the other vector, like the situation of $u_{i}$, its $T_{i}^{P}$ equals $\min\{i,167-i\}$.
+The absolute riding frequency difference is defined as $A_{i}=|u_{i}-v_{i}|$.
+As for the riding time interval $T_{i}$, if one of $u_{i}$ and $v_{i}$ equals to 0, $T_{i}$ equals the smaller value of $T_{i}^{P}$ and $T_{i}^{N}$, namely $T_{i} = \min \{T_{i}^{P}, T_{i}^{N}\}$.
+Here, taking $u_{i} \neq 0$ for example, $T_{i}^{P}$ represents the time interval between the current element $u_{i}$ and the nearest \textbf{previous} non-zero element in vector \textbf{\emph{v}}.
+And correspondingly, $T_{i}^{N}$ represents the time interval between the current element and the nearest \textbf{next} non-zero element in vector \textbf{\emph{v}}.
+If $u_{i}$ and $v_{i}$ both equal to or do not equal to 0, $T_{i}=0$.
+Fig. \ref{figure:distance} shows an example of how to compute the transaction distance that $T_{j} = \min\{T_{j}^{P}, T_{j}^{N}\}=1$ and $T_{l} = 0$.
+If a non-zero component in one vector cannot find a previous or next non-zero component in the other vector, like the situation of $u_{i}$ in Fig. \ref{figure:distance}, its $T_{i}^{P}$ equals $\min\{i,167-i\}$.